vishnuu123pl/VJ-Join-Request-Acceptor-Bot/README.md

 # VJ Join Request Acceptor Bot

-**This Bot Can Accept All Old Pending Join Requests Of Channel And Group**
+**A Advance Join Request Accept Bot Which Can Accept Both All Pending Join Request And New Join Request With Login Feature.**

 **For New Join Request Use This Repo [Click Here](https://github.com/VJBots/VJ-Auto-Approval-Bot)**